alexzorzella/guides/README.md

 Note for setting up SSH in Windows: it may be necessary to enable the OpenSSH Authentication Agent in `services.msc`.
 Access it with `Win + R`.<br>

+# Python

+Properly set up your [pyproject.toml](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) to make your life eaiser.

+## Astral UV

+Use [Astral UV](https://docs.astral.sh/uv/) for simple virutal environments.<br>

+Install it using `curl -LsSf https://astral.sh/uv/install.sh | sh`<br>
+Install a specific Python verison using `uv python install x.yz`<br>
+Initialize uv using `uv init`.
+Use `--python x.yz` to specify a Python version.<br>
+Activate the environment using `source ./.venv/bin/activate`<br>
+Use `uv add packagename` to install Python packages.
+If your `pyproject.toml` is set up correctly, then you can just use `uv sync` to install all dependencies.<br>
+Run Python files with `uv run filename.py`